doublep/iter2/README.md

   Unfortunately, the guard will not detect such things and they will fail only at runtime.
 Just remember, never ever call `iter-yield` by name, always use `(iter-yield ...)` form.

+### Current buffer, point etc.<a id="save-x"></a>

+In general, generator functions must be aware that when `iter-yield` gives control back, invoking function can do anything it wants, including switching to other buffers, moving point and so on.
+When generator function resumes, its local variables (and dynamic ones it rebound) get their values restored, but not other global state.

+However, you can use special forms like `save-excursion`, `save-current-buffer` and so on to “separate” generator function buffer state from its caller’s state.
+This is probably easier to illustrate with an example:

+    (iter2-defun uses-own-buffer ()
+      (with-temp-buffer
+        (insert "foo")
+        (iter-yield 1)
+        (insert " bar")
+        (buffer-substring (point-min) (point-max))))

+    (print (iter-do (_ (uses-own-buffer))
+             (insert "just a test")))

+This example doesn’t do anything remotely useful, of course, but it shows how generator function and its caller can write each to its own
+buffer: `with-temp-buffer` internally uses `save-current-buffer`.

 [1]: https://en.wikipedia.org/wiki/Generator_(computer_programming)